JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_OnLJ6pRyO2Ld6cCmvazJog.png"/>
-  <figcaption>ChatGPT shows that also thinks that Max Schreck lived his whole life in Germany</figcaption>
+  <figcaption>ChatGPT shows that it also thinks that Max Schreck lived his whole life in Germany</figcaption>
 </figure>

 Maybe a different tact will yield a Czech actor who played Dracula.
 Let’s ask for a list of all of the actors from Czechoslovakia who played Dracula.